DogInfantry/sustainable-finance-india-transition/README.md

 ## Disclaimer

-This project is an educational work sample, not investment advice, and is **not affiliated with Standard Chartered, Deutsche Bank, UBS, or any other institution**.
+This project is an educational work sample, not investment advice.